Greenfield-Casas

 I am an English-born, South Texas-raised, and Mid-Atlantic-based writer, educator, musician, and collector.

 My scholarly work primarily considers the multifaceted relationship between music, myth, memory, and media epics through varying critical theoretical lenses.
 I have examined this relationship in the context of a wide range of media and repertoires: from poet Ezra Pound’s use of Clément Janequin’s Le Chant des oiseaux in his Canto LXXV, to the Pokémon franchise and das Transmediagesamtkunstwerk; from the onslaught of postmillenial wuxia films in the early aughts, to the collaborative artistic ventures that underscored San Antonio’s tricentennial celebration.
-My current scholarship examines the adaptation and classicalization of video game and film scores into classical genres.
-My research on this topic can be found or is forthcoming in The Oxford Handbook of Arrangement Studies, The Oxford Handbook of Video Game Music and Sound, The Music of Nobuo Uematsu in the Final Fantasy Series, The Journal of Sound and Music in Games, and Translight: A Contemporary Gaming Magazine.
+My recent scholarship has examined the classical arrangement and concertization of video game music and, separately, posthuman vocalities.
+My research on these topics can be found or is forthcoming in the Journal of Sound and Music in Games, the Journal of Interdisciplinary Voice Studies, the Kieler Beiträge zur Filmmusikforschung, The Oxford Handbook of Arrangement Studies, The Oxford Handbook of Video Game Music and Sound, and The Music of Nobuo Uematsu in the Final Fantasy Series, among others.
 My artistic practice is generally improvisatory in nature, and is concerned with theories of tuning, the gestural, paraphrase, assemblages, and sound mass/texture.
-Having completed my PhD at Northwestern University in 2022, I am currently Visiting Assistant Professor of Music at the University of Richmond.
-In my free time, I enjoy playing video games, writing poetry, painting, and researching/collecting art and watches.
+I completed my PhD at Northwestern University, and have taught courses there and at the University of Richmond.
+In my free time, I enjoy playing video games, writing/reading poetry, and researching/collecting art and watches.

 From top left, clockwise: a) Headshot.
 Northwestern University.
 2019. (pc: Fred Hosken); b) High Wire Arts Gallery Performance.
 San Antonio, TX.
-2014; c) The Royal Music Association's Music and Philosophy Study Group's Conference.
-Strand Campus, King’s College London.
-2019. (pc: Joseph Gabor)
+2014; c) Audible Futures: Media, Ecology, and Art presentation.
+Hanyang University, Seoul.
+2025.

 Selected CV